A Perspective on Time towards Wireless 6G: The Context for Defining Timing Measures

-An example of timing-oriented networking design is \gls{tsn}, poised to connect and transform today's factories~\cite{larranaga2020analysis}. \gls{tsn} refers to a group of networking protocols and standards developed by the IEEE 802.1 \gls{tsn} working group to provide accurate time synchronization, hard real-time constraints, and zero congestion loss in \glspl{lan}. \gls{tsn} handles three main functions: synchronizing all the clocks on the network, scheduling the most important traffic, and “shaping” the remaining traffic to achieve the desired traffic patterns. \gls{tsn} standards have been developed mainly assuming Ethernet as the underlying communication media.
-The possibility to deliver wire-equivalent reliable, and secure wireless communications with real-time guarantees over wireless remains a challenging problem.
-Another limitation of \gls{tsn} is that deterministic service is provided over a short distance.
-Moreover, \gls{tsn} is geared towards gls{cbr} traffic, not \gls{vbr} traffic.
+An example of timing-oriented networking design is \gls{tsn}, poised to connect and transform today's factories~\cite{larranaga2020analysis}. \gls{tsn} refers to a group of networking protocols and standards developed by the IEEE 802.1 \gls{tsn} working group to provide accurate time synchronization, hard real-time constraints, and zero congestion loss in \glspl{lan}. \gls{tsn} handles three main functions: synchronizing all the clocks on the network, scheduling the most important traffic, and “shaping” the remaining traffic to achieve the desired traffic patterns.
+Taking \gls{tsn} standards, which have been developed mainly assuming Ethernet as the underlying communication medium, the 3GPP has made significant progress in the last releases to complete the integration with 5G~\cite{3GPPTS23.501}.
+A limitation of \gls{tsn} is that deterministic service is provided over a short distance.
+Moreover, \gls{tsn} is geared towards \gls{cbr} traffic, not \gls{vbr} traffic.